UniMath/agda-unimath/src/synthetic-homotopy-theory/pushouts.lagda.md

        \-----> X
 ```

-we have, for every x : X, a pushout square of fibers:
+we have, for every `x : X`, a pushout square of fibers:

 ```text
    fiber (m ∘ f) x ---> fiber (cogap ∘ inr) x